Dale Cresap's blog

 Add new comment

-daily word - humble yourself?
+daily word - wheat and tares

 Dale Cresap's picture